SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 Is Shoulder Dystocia Death Possible?

 However, if your baby is in that slim statistic, a Houston medical malpractice attorney wants to fight for you.
 We understand that your family and your baby are much, much more than a statistic.
-And, we have the resources available to fully investigate your case.
+And we have the resources available to investigate your case fully.

-Houston Medical Malpractices Lawyers for Shoulder Dystocia Injuries
+Houston Medical Malpractice Lawyers for Shoulder Dystocia Injuries

-Without a background in medicine, it can be difficult to know if the hospital or pharmaceutical staff was negligent before or during labor that led to shoulder dystocia.
-Our lawyers can help evaluate the specifics of your case and also file a claim if medical malpractice was a factor.
+Without a medical background, it can be difficult to know if the hospital or pharmaceutical staff was negligent before or during labor that led to shoulder dystocia.
+Our lawyers can help evaluate the specifics of your case and also file a claim if medical malpractice is a factor.

 At Reich & Binstock, our attorneys care deeply about making sure our clients receive justice.